schell/mogwai/README.md

 has performance to spare this step can cause unwanted slowness and can be hard to reason about _what_ is updating, exactly.

-In `mogwai`, channel-like primitives and a declarative view builder are used to define components and then wire them together.
-Once the interface is defined and built, the channels are effectively erased and it's functions all the way down.
+In `mogwai`, streams, sinks and a declarative view builder are used to define components and how they change over time.

+DOM mutation is explicit and happens as a result of views receiving messages, so there is no performance overhead from vdom diffing.

-There's no performance overhead from vdom, shadow dom, polling or patching.
-So if you prefer a functional style of programming with lots of maps and folds - or if you're looking to go _vroom!_ then maybe `mogwai` is right for you :)
+If you prefer a functional style of programming with lots of maps and folds - or if you're looking to go _vroom!_ then maybe `mogwai` is right for you :)

 Please do keep in mind that `mogwai` is still in alpha and the API is actively changing - PRs, issues and questions are welcomed.
+As of the `0.5` release we expect that the API will be relatively backwards compatible.

 ### made for rustaceans, by a rustacean
 `mogwai` is a Rust first library.
 There is no requirement that you have `npm` or `node`.
 Getting your project up and running without writing any javascript is easy enough.

-### performance
+### benchmarketing
 `mogwai` is snappy!
-Here is some very handwavey and sketchy todomvc benchmarketing:
+Here are some very handwavey and sketchy todomvc metrics:

 ![mogwai performance benchmarking](img/perf.png)